IntroToDataScienceProject/DS_mini_project/README.md

 (venv) $ pip install -r requirements.txt
 ```

-launch the application with the command
+Start the application with the command
 ```
 (venv) $ flask run
 ```